Back to features

 AI extracts action items

 After transcription, tap the action items option.
-The AIProcessingService reads the full transcript, identifies commitments, decisions, and assigned tasks using linguistic pattern recognition, and extracts them into a structured list.
-The AI distinguishes between firm commitments ('I will send the report by Friday') and hypothetical statements ('We might want to consider updating the docs'), ensuring only actionable items appear in the output.
+The AIProcessingService reads the full transcript, spots commitments, decisions, and assigned tasks via linguistic pattern recognition, and pulls them into a structured list.
+It tells the difference between firm commitments ('I will send the report by Friday') and hypotheticals ('We might want to consider updating the docs'), so only real action items make it into the output.
 Each item includes a description, the mentioned owner, and a deadline when one was stated.

 03